lgorissen/k4d/lab 15/README.md

 YARN_VERSION=1.9.4
 developer@developer-VirtualBox:~/projects/k4d$
 ```
-You can examine the output and see that a set of env variables is present for the services TERRA10, TERRA10\_NODEPORT and TERRA10\_LOADBALANCER.
+You can examine the output and see that a set of env variables is present for the services KUBERNETES, TERRA10, TERRA10\_NODEPORT and TERRA10\_LOADBALANCER.
 That matches with:

 ```bash
 developer@developer-VirtualBox:~/projects/k4d$ kubectl get service